 Armenian Church Historical Studies by Archbishop Tiran Nersoyan -The late Archbishop Tiran is reputed to be the preeminent theologian of the Armenian Church in the 20th century.
 This collection of his most important essays on the Armenian Church, was my own self-imposed catechesis in preparation for my reception into the Armenian Church.
 This book provided me with great background on our Divine Liturgy, the Church's historic relationship with the Church of Rome and Armenian ecclesiastical history.
 There are also some gems on the topic of Eastern and Oriental Orthodox relations.
 Abp.
 Tiran was indeed a great prophet and shepherd.

 Works of Archbishop Elias Zoghby of the Melkite Greek Catholic -Archbishop Elias helped me to see that even for Eastern Catholics there was nothing wrong with historic Orthodox Tradition.
 It did not need fixing or correcting.
-If anything needed correcting it was some of the policies towards the Eastern Churches (which over the past forty years have significantly improved to Rome's credit).
+If anything needed correcting it was some of the Chuch of Rome's policies towards the Eastern Churches (which over the past forty years have significantly improved -to Rome's credit).
 His writings on what took place in the 1st Vatican Council were instructive.
 So was his famous and prophetic Zoghby Initiative.
-I was introduced to his writings by a pastor of a local Melkite Catholic parish.
-Books like A Voice from the Byzantine East, Ecumenical Reflections and most importantly We Are All Schismatics helped me to understand better the potentially positive role for Eastern Catholics within the Catholic Church.
-This role is not to be "satellites of Rome" to the East but rather: keepers of Orthodoxy within the Catholic communion.
+I was introduced to his writings by a pastor of a local Melkite Greek Catholic parish.
+His books like A Voice from the Byzantine East, Ecumenical Reflections and most importantly We Are All Schismatics helped me to understand better the potentially positive role of Eastern Catholics within the Catholic Church.
+This role is not to be "satellites of Rome" to the Christian East but rather keepers of the Orthodox Tradition within the Catholic communion.
 After all, as the Second Vatican Council stated, it is only when Eastern Catholics can be faithful to their authentic Orthodox Tradition within Catholicism that there will ever be cause for Orthodox to take serious the notion of a reunion with Rome.
 All of this is to enable the Catholic Church to theologically breathe again with both lungs (East and West) as the Pope John Paul II so beautifully put it.
 Although this day has not yet come, it does not mean that we can not reach out to both sides and work toward unity and mutual understanding.
 To quote St. Paul, "This very thing I am eager to do."

 The Council of Chalcedon and the Armenian Church by Catholicos-Patriarch of All Armenians Karekin I -This book helped me gain a good understanding of the history of events tied to the Council of Chalcedon relative to the Armenian Church.
 It confirmed for me that the Armenian Church along with the other Oriental Orthodox Churches had reasons for the stance they took.
-Thanks to the historic Agreed Statement on Christology between both families of Orthodox Churches, this schism still needs healing in our day.
+Thanks to the historic Agreed Statement on Christology between both families of Orthodox Churches, this schism has hopes of being healed in our day.
 This book gave me insight into Oriental Orthodox Miaphysite Christology, as opposed to Monophysite Christology -something Armenians are wrongly accused of to this day.